metamath/set.mm/CONTRIBUTING.md

 indentation.
 Finally, 'verify proof' is there because you might as well.

-In addition, you are encouraged to run `scripts/minimize label`, where label is the name of your proof.
+In addition, you are encouraged to run `scripts/minimize label`, where label is the name of your theorem.
 This script attempts to shorten the proof using other theorems in the database.
 Over many proofs, this can make a big difference in speeding up various functions, such as loading the database into a tool.
 However, this step is not a requirement for submissions to be accepted.